ankane/tokenizers-ruby/README.md

 gem "tokenizers"
 ```

-Note: Rust is currently required for installation.
+Note: Rust and pkg-config are currently required for installation, and it can take 5-10 minutes to compile the extension.

 ## Getting Started